opea-project/GenAIInfra/authN-authZ/auth-apisix/README.md

 ## Start Keycloak and configuration

-In this step, we run keycloak, setup a realm with OIDC based authentication and add a user with password.
+In this step, we run keycloak, setup a realm with OIDC based authentication.

+In this case, we add a realm called `apisix` and add a user called `mary` with password.
+In the authentication step, only the user from `apisix` realm can access the chatQnA pipeline.

 Steps to start keycloak.